EU GMP Certification for Cannabis: Top 3 Benefits

 For cannabis operators looking to earn or maintain their EU GMP Certification but in need of an effective mold remediation solution that won’t require AMRadV licensing, Radio Frequency (RF) solves both these needs.

 RF decontamination is already used for food safety in established agricultural markets like nuts and dates.
-It’s recognized by the U.S. Food and Drug Administration (FDA) as an organic process.
+It’s recognized by the U.S. Department of Agriculture (USDA) as an organic process.
 And, as of January 2024, Ziel’s RF technology has officially received its EU GMP Certification for microbial control.

 This certification allows cultivators wanting to export, or currently exporting, to Germany to avoid AMRadV costs while still maintaining their EU GMP status.